franciscogalliani/About-Me/README.md

 <br>

 <div align="center">In addition to my love for programming, I'm also a cat enthusiast.
 I can't resist their cuteness and unique personalities.
-If you ever need to talk about cats, I'm your person! 🐱
+The beauty I have in my profile pic is my daughter named Roma 🐱

-I also have a deep interest in immersing myself in Asian culture and discovering its wonders.
-From music and movies to fashion and cuisine, everything related to Asia has always captured my attention and curiosity.
-If you have any recommendations, feel free to share them.</div>
+I also have a deep interest in immersing myself in Asian culture and discovering its wonders.</div>

 <br>